FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 FIFA operates in four-year cycles, with the World Cup serving as the crown jewel that generates the majority of income in the final year.
 The 2019-2022 cycle delivered record-breaking financial results despite the COVID-19 pandemic disrupting football for nearly two years.

-Broadcasting Rights: $3.43 Billion (45% of Total Revenue)
+Broadcasting Rights: $3.43 Billion (45% of Revenue)

+Broadcasting rights represent FIFA’s single largest revenue stream, accounting for nearly half of all World Cup income.
 FIFA divides the world into territories and sells exclusive rights to broadcasters in each region.
 These deals are typically signed years in advance, often in two-tournament packages covering both the current and next World Cup.

 Qatar 2022 Broadcasting Revenue by Region: